google/gin-config/docs/index.md

 [`gin.tf.GinConfigSaverHook`](#config-saver-hook) to automatically save this to a file (as well as summarize it to TensorBoard).

-## Experiments with multiple Gin files and extra command line bindings
+## Experiments with multiple Gin files and extra command line bindings {#multiple-files}

 In many cases one can define multiple Gin files that contain different parts of the overall configuration of an experiment.
 Additional "tweaks" to the overall